DGbolaga/DGbolaga/README.md

 - 🎓 Studying **Computer Science** at the University of Lagos.
 - 💡 Passionate about **Software Development and Machine Learning**.
 - 🛠 Currently working on projects like **Student Wellness Apps**, **Book Rental Platforms**, and **Personal Finance Trackers**.
-- 🌱 Learning from MIT, Harvard, and Coursera — building toward 10,000+ hours of focused AI & ML practice.
+- 🌱 Learning from MIT, Harvard, and Coursera — building toward 10,000+ hours of focused SWE & ML practice.
 - 🎨 I also enjoy **art, chess, and exploring research in math & computer science**.

 ---